Southern Yakutia (Sakha)

 the railway station when he thought he heard someone call his name.
 He narrowed

-green Cossack costumes with black trousers, black op-cotton hats, and high felt boots.
+wearing green Cossack costumes with black trousers, black op-cotton hats, and high felt boots.

 Boris stepped forward and embraced his friend, hugged the